ioccc-src/winner/2000/README.md

 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-Use make to compile entries.
-It is possible that on non-Unix / non-Linux systems the makefile needs to be changed.
+Use `make` to compile entries.
+It is possible that on non-Unix / non-Linux systems the Makefile needs to be changed.
 See the Makefile for details.

-Read over the makefile for compile/build issues.
+Read over the Makefile for compile/build issues.
 Your system may require certain changes (add or remove a library, add or remove a
 #define).